jojoms711/Udacity_AB_Testing/README.md

 > Red box indicates point of change in the process flow in this test.
 >
 > **Invariant metrics:**
-> These metrics represents user activities before the user will experience the change, thus they are considered invariant.
+> These metrics represent user activities before the user will experience the change, thus they are considered invariant.
 > 1. *Number of cookies* - This is the unit of diversion and even distribution would be expected between control and experiment groups, thus considered invariant.
 > 2. *Number of clicks* - Number of unique users to click on the free trial button would also expected to be evenly distributed between control and experiment groups since at this point in the funnel, the change has not occurred yet, thus considered invariant.
 > 3. *Click-through-probability* - This metric is entirely driven from the previous 2 metrics, and if both expected to be invariant, this is automatically considered invariant too.